-The most important issue now shaping US and Iranian competition is whether the new and growing mix of US and EU sanctions can lead to some negotiated end to those aspects of Iran's nuclear programs that will give the capability to deploy nuclear weapons.
+The key issue now shaping US and Iranian competition is whether the new and growing mix of US and EU sanctions can in fact lead to a real-world negotiated end to the aspects of Iran's nuclear programs that will give the capability to deploy nuclear weapons.
 More broadly, it is whether these negotiations can go further, and create a more stable relationship between Iran and the US, Europe, and the other Gulf states.